 Closed on Mondays and August for maintenance

 This store sells a wide selection of Japanese and Chinese teas and implements for sado, which means the tea ceremony.
-Yamamotoyama is not only a shop that sells tea, but also owns 2 café shops inside itself.
-At the front side of the shop you can have some simple sweets and tea, in the back of the shop are tables and chairs for tea and wagashi or sembei.
+Yamamotoyama is one of the biggest tea makers in Japan and there are shops in multiple locations.
 The best thing is you can order your favorites tea products from overseas!

 Thumbnail image is from Wikipedia